Dexter Breeding Problems Are Few

 Here is long tall Sally at age 1 month.

-then at 3 months
+Here she is at 3 months

 Hard to believe it’s the same heifer.
 She is out of black Duke and golden colored Cassidy.
 Cassidy is a short-legged cow, but this gal is going to be a long-legged track star.
 She runs like Lady Murine, her grandmother.